 WMJ User ID: The User ID you use to log into Workamajig.

 NOTE: The User ID is used for testing purposes only.
 It is used to confirm that the website is correct.
-If you receive an error, confirm that the URL, UserID is correct.
+If you receive an error, confirm that the URL and UserID are correct.
 The credentials that are set up by the individual users in Workamajig will be used for the actual sync process.

 SSL: Check this box if your site uses SSL.
 (This must be checked if using a Workamajig App server.
 This will auto set the port 443)